MikePacey/Lancaster-HEC/docs/parallel.rst

-The web page explaining basic job submission assumed that jobs were serial (single core) and so were submitted to the serial partition (queueu).
-Many research applications are able to use more than single core in order to speed up their runs.
+The web page explaining basic job submission assumed that jobs were serial (single core) and so were submitted to the serial partition (queue).
+Many research applications are able to use multiple cores in order to speed up their runs.
 Such jobs are submitted to the parallel partition.
 The HEC supports both shared-memory and distributed memory paraellism, as explained in the sections below.